 6. They’ve Shared Their Intentions for a Relationship

-Not everybody who's casually dating is looking for a relationship, but if someone has stated outright that they are, chances are that they at least view you as a prospect.
+Not everybody who's casually dating is looking for a romantic connection, but if someone has stated outright that they are, chances are that they at least view you as a prospect.
 Some of the top dating sites, like Zoosk and OurTime, let you write what you're looking for on your profile.
 If they have this written upfront, that's a good sign too!

 7. They Go Out of Their Way for You